brandonfwh/six-easy-pieces/README.md

 const PieceSciences = {
   color:'var(--c3)', roman:'III', eyebrow:'Piece Three',
-  title:'The Relation of Physics to Other Sciences', lead:'Physics is, in Feynman\u2019s phrase, the most <span class="em">fundamental</span> of the sciences.
-The others all stand on it.
-Tap a field to see the thread that ties it back to atoms and forces.', nodes:[
+  title:'The Relation of Physics to Other Sciences', lead:'Every science rests on physics. <span class="em">Tap a field</span> to see how.', nodes:[
     {name:'Chemistry', tag:'Atoms, arranged',
-     text:'Chemistry is what happens when atoms are brought close enough to rearrange their partners.
-The whole subject is the dance of electrons between atoms.
-In principle, physics sets the rules; chemistry is physics worked out for many atoms at once.'}, {name:'Biology', tag:'Chemistry, alive',
+     text:'Atoms rearranging partners: chemistry is physics for many atoms at once.'}, {name:'Biology', tag:'Chemistry, alive',
-     text:'Living things are made of the same atoms, obeying the same forces.
-Biology rests on chemistry, which rests on physics.
-The deepest events in a cell, nerves firing, muscles pulling, are atoms and electric forces doing their ordinary work in an extraordinary arrangement.'}, {name:'Astronomy', tag:'Physics, enlarged',
+     text:'The same atoms and forces, arranged into chemistry that lives.'}, {name:'Astronomy', tag:'Physics, enlarged',
-     text:'Astronomy is older than physics and helped give it birth.
-Its great lesson: the stars are made of the same stuff as Earth.
-The light from a distant star carries the fingerprints of the very atoms we study in a lab here.'}, {name:'Geology', tag:'Forces on a planet',
+     text:'The stars are made of the same atoms we study on Earth.'}, {name:'Geology', tag:'Forces on a planet',
-     text:'What shapes mountains, drives volcanoes, and drifts continents?
-Heat flowing from inside the Earth and the slow push of vast forces.
-To understand the planet you need the physics of heat, pressure, and motion.'}, {name:'Psychology', tag:'The hardest frontier',
+     text:'Mountains, volcanoes, drifting continents: heat and force on a planet.'}, {name:'Psychology', tag:'The hardest frontier',
-     text:'Even thought, Feynman suggests, may one day be traced down to the physics of the brain.
-We are nowhere close.
-But there is no point where the chain of atoms is known to stop and something else takes over.'}
+     text:'Even thought may trace down to the physics of the brain.
+We are far from it.'}
   ],
   render(){
     const stage=pieceHeader(this);